Jim Paxson

-James Joseph Paxson (born July 9, 1957) is an American former professional basketball player.
-A first round selection (12th overall) of the Portland Trail Blazers in the 1979 NBA draft, Paxson played for Portland and the Boston Celtics of the NBA from 1979–1990 and was twice an All-Star.
-Paxson served as general manager of the Cleveland Cavaliers for six years and now works as a consultant with the Chicago Bulls where his brother John Paxson is an executive.
+James Joseph Paxson Jr. (born July 9, 1957) is an American former professional basketball player.
+A first round selection (12th pick overall) of the Portland Trail Blazers in the 1979 NBA draft, Paxson played for Portland and the Boston Celtics of the NBA from 1979 to 1990 and was twice an All-Star.
+Paxson served as general manager of the Cleveland Cavaliers for six years and now works as a consultant with the Chicago Bulls where his brother John is an executive.

 Pre-NBA

-Paxson, a guard-forward born in Kettering, Ohio and the son of former NBA player Jim Paxson Sr., played college basketball at the University of Dayton.
+Paxson, a swingman born in Kettering, Ohio and the son of former NBA player Jim Paxson Sr., played college basketball at the University of Dayton.
 When the older Paxson tried out for the Dayton Flyers, he couldn't afford to buy athletic shoes, so athletic director Thomas Frericks loaned him a pair.
 Paxson was a three-time team MVP and earned All-America honors as a senior after averaging more than 23 points per game.
 He also averaged 17 points as a junior and 18 points as a sophomore at Dayton.